Primary Care Conference

 This session will place in focus the importance of access to innovation strategies as an integral part of effective PHM approaches that are fundamentally sustainable and capacity alleviating to the healthcare system.
 PHM needs little introduction as a key enabler to more proactive, preventative and integrated care overall, however, here we reflect together and take a practical look into innovation and new approaches under PHM being applied to drive equitable access through the likes of Core20Plus5 in action.

-With Dr Andy Hilton, Dr Bola Owolabi, Dr Nicole Atkinson, Clare Evans and Dr Thomas Wyatt.
+With Dr Simone Yule, Prof Bola Owolabi, Dr Nicole Atkinson and Dr Thomas Wyatt.

 In partnership with Novartis